 This course will explore how the political-economic heterogeneity of the European Union shaped the euro, its crisis, and the emergence of the post-crisis euro regime.
 We will read and discuss current research literature.
-Core areas will be: The comparative political economy perspective; institutional and ideational crisis explanations; austerity and wage bargaining liberalization; the nature of the new euro regime; democracy and legitimacy; the Covid pandemic as a possible game changer.
+Core areas will be: The comparative political economy perspective; institutional and ideational crisis explanations; austerity; transnational wage coordination; the nature of the new euro regime; democracy and legitimacy; the populist countermovement.
 We will assume that all participants have some basic knowledge of the political system of the EU.
 Further special knowledge is not required for participation.
 Participants from different disciplines such as political science, sociology, and economics are welcome.